moth-quantum/MicroMoth/versions/MicroPython/README.md

 # MicroMoth for Python

-This version of MicroMoth is compatible with MicroPython, CircuitPython and Python 2.
+This version of MicroMoth is compatible with MicroPython, CircuitPython, Python 2 and Python 3.

 The [micromoth.py](micromoth.py) file found here is the same as that in the top-level folder, but with comments and blank lines removed.
 This is to reduce the file size, in order to better fit on a microcontroller.